-Jenny Hong is a litigator in the San Francisco office of Munger, Tolles & Olson.
+Jenny Hong is a litigator in the Los Angeles office of Munger, Tolles & Olson.
 She has practiced law with the firm since 2009.
 Her practice is focused on complex civil litigation, with an emphasis on securities and finance-related litigation.
 Among other matters, Ms. Hong's significant litigation matters include representing:

 Ms. Hong's prior legal experience includes an internship at the United Nations International Law Commission.
-She has served as a judicial clerk to the Honorable Pierre N. Leval on the United States Court of Appeals for the 2nd Circuit.
+She has served as a judicial clerk to the Honorable Pierre N. Leval of the U. S. Court of Appeals for the Second Circuit.
 Prior to joining Munger Tolles, Ms. Hong was a litigation associate in the San Francisco office of Heller Ehrman LLP, where she worked primarily on securities litigation matters.

 Ms. Hong graduated magna cum laude from Harvard University with a joint degree in economics and East Asian Studies.
 Ms. Hong received her law degree from New York University School of Law, where she graduated second in her class and a member of Order of the Coif.
 While in law school, Ms. Hong was a managing editor for the New York University Law Review.